 Students will receive an evaluation of pass, reservations or fail on the qualifying examination.
 Notification to the student will occur within 10 business days after the exam.

 A vote of pass means the student can move on with their coursework.

 A vote of “Reservations” will be given when at least two of the examination committee members determine that the student was not able to satisfactorily answer all the questions, but that the deficiencies are moderate and can be readily rectified.
 The corrective actions required of the student to rectify the deficiencies must be shared in writing with the student, and submitted to the students file.
 The statement must specify the time allowed for completion of the aforementioned corrective actions.
 The language describing the corrective actions must be specific.
 For example, if additional course work is required, a list of suitable courses must be presented.
 If the candidate satisfies the required corrective actions in the specified period of time, the appropriate departmental executive, e.g., DEO, will send a written report to the student confirming that the Ph.D. examination committee considers the actions to have been satisfied, and will note the date of this decision.
 If the actions are not satisfied on time, or if the actions are not of sufficient quality, the appropriate departmental executive will send a written report to the student indicating that the Reservations have not been satisfactorily completed and the committee will change the status to ‘fail.’

 If the evaluation is ‘fail’ in the student will be dismissed from the Ph.D. program.
 Appeals must be submitted in writing to the Department Executive Officer (DEO).

-Please refer to the Graduate College Manual of Rules and Regulations for additional information on student academic standing and dismissal.
+Please refer to Section IV of the Graduate College Manual of Rules and Regulations for additional information on student academic standing and dismissal.

 Ph.D.
 Comprehensive Examination